 Using W3C/WAI Standards, and Technical and Educational Resources

-The following steps can be useful when adopting or referencing W3C/WAI standards within national and local policies:
+To support harmonization and avoid standards fragmentation, the W3C and WAI have created a wide array of technical and educational resources.
+These valuable resources are made freely available to policy makers.
+Take advantage of years of development work by following these steps when adopting or referencing W3C/WAI standards within national and local policies:

-Engage with national and local stakeholders.
-It can be helpful to have all interested parties involved from the beginning—people from government, industry, disability organizations, research, education, others—to build a commitment to shared goals.
+Step 1: Engage with national and local stakeholders.

+Build a strong foundation for wide adoption of accessibility standards by ensuring the involvement of all interested parties from the beginning - people from government, industry, disability organizations, research, education, others - to build a commitment to shared goals.

+Step 2: Take advantage of existing resources.

-Explore existing resources that you can freely reuse.
-Check before recreating standards, and technical and educational resources, that may already exist in forms that may meet national and local needs.
+Let stakeholders know about W3C/WAI standards that you can freely reuse.
+Check before recreating standards, and technical and educational resources, that may already exist in forms that meet national and local needs.

-Note that there are complementary Web accessibility standards—for Web content and websites, for authoring tools, and for browsers and media players.
+Use the W3C's complementary Web accessibility standards - for Web content and websites, for authoring tools, and for browsers and media players - to improve efficiency and internationalization.
+The three standards were developed to work together and greatly improve interoperability.

-Each W3C/WAI standard has accompanying implementation support techniques.
+License standards for free.
+Licensing through the W3C document license process allows free reusability of standards and supporting technical and educational material with proper acknowledgement of source.
+The accompanying FAQ may address your questions; if not, please let us know.

+Leverage the implementation support techniques that accompany each W3C/WAI standard.
 For instance, the How to Meet WCAG 2.0 customizable checklist links to Techniques for WCAG 2.0, which include general implementation techniques as well as techniques for HTML, XHTML, CSS, Scripting, SMIL, Text, ARIA, Flash, PDF, and Silverlight.

-The W3C document license allows free reusability of standards and supporting technical and educational material with proper acknowledgement of source.
-The accompanying FAQ may address your questions; if not, please let us know.
+Adopt standards at a level that meets specific need.
 Three different conformance levels allow adoption or referencing of W3C/WAI standards at levels supporting different degrees of accessibility.
 Typically, policies reference WCAG 2.0 AA, which includes success criteria levels A and AA, to provide an effective level of accessibility support.
 AAA is infrequently used as a required conformance level.

-Many W3C/WAI documents have already been translated into different languages.
+Maximize translation capacity since many W3C/WAI documents have already been translated into different languages.
 The Policy for Authorized W3C Translations can be used for translating additional W3C/WAI technical reports as needed.

-Many W3C/WAI presentation and training resources resources are extensible, and can be freely adapted to meet national or local needs.

-Use W3C/WAI standards, technical and educational resources as needed, acknowledging the source.
+Step 3: Adopt W3C/WAI standards, technical and educational resources as needed, acknowledging the source.

 Determine what is needed for your national, local, or organizational policy, including the conformance level and timelines for the standards that you plan to adopt or reference.
 Follow the W3C Document License to acknowledge the source.

+Choose from a vast library of W3C/WAI presentation and training resources.
+Resources are extensible, and can be freely adapted to meet national or local needs.

-Prepare authorized translations of key resources if needed.
+Use existing translation or prepare authorized translations of key resources if needed.

 Consider education and training resources that may need to be adapted or developed on the national or local level.

-Contact or participate with W3C/WAI as needed and/or interested.
+Step 4: Contact or participate with W3C/WAI as needed and/or interested.

+WAI welcomes, encourages, and values the active participation of individuals and organizations around the world to collaborate in activities that help improve accessibility of the web.

 Note the multiple resources for addressing technical questions.
 Send questions related to referencing of WAI standards to WAI staff.

 Share technical and educational resources that you develop with the broader Web accessibility community, for instance by using the WCAG 2.0 Techniques submissions process.

-Explore information on multiple ways to get involved with WAI, for instance by receiving announcements, providing feedback on documents, or joining WAI working groups.
+Explore information on multiple ways to get involved with WAI, for instance by receiving announcements, providing feedback on documents, or joining WAI working groups